Skip navigation

 DIY maintenance is a problem, both during and after the experience.
 Let us explain why.

 When you start to unscrew components of your air conditioner and physically alter parts inside of it, you could be voiding the warranty of your system.
 Many of these units are expensive, and the warranties can protect you from paying exorbitant costs when it comes to repairs.
 However, these usually include fine print that warn homeowners from opening the systems up and trying to fix them.
+Only a professional hvac technician has the expertise and specialized equipment to properly maintain and repair your system without risking damage or voiding the warranty.

 Third: The Benefits of Professional Maintenance